Ankita03-dell/AZMLND_CapstoneTrial2/README.md

 ## Model Deployment

 As AutoML allows to build the models with high scale efficiency & productivity all while sustaining the model quality,the  model from AutoML(Voting Ensemble) was deployed.
+The model choosen with AutoML is choosen for deployment: Azure Container Instance is used for deployment of the model as webservice.

+The details for method of deployment can be found in automl.ipynb under Model Deployment section.

 An inference config was created using the score.py file and the service was deployed using the following code:

 ![model_deployment](https://user-images.githubusercontent.com/55974694/111918110-8cb96b00-8aa9-11eb-8cbb-81d8f7c71ca9.png)

+From the screenshots below, we can also verify from the azure portal that the model was successfully deployed and is in a healthy state.

 ![Deployment_active_state(1)](https://user-images.githubusercontent.com/55974694/111918123-9c38b400-8aa9-11eb-9d3e-2f3c85e83b6e.png)